3 Advanced Side Plank Variations for a Stronger Midsection

 3 Side Plank Variations

-Side Plank Roll Hold a side plank but then roll forward and then back to the starting position.
+Side Plank Roll Hold a side plank, roll forward and then return to the starting position.
 This variation from low back expert Stuart McGill engages not just the obliques but the front of the abdominal wall as well.
 Do 10 “rolls” each side.

 Side Plank to Front Plank Hold a side plank and roll your entire body as one unit into a front plank.
-Then roll back into a side plank on the other side.
-Make sure your body moves as one unit and does not twist at the spine.
-This tests your core’s ability to hold these static positions and then transition into the other movements all while keeping spinal stability.
+Then roll into a side plank on the other side.
+Move your body as one unit and don't twist at the spine.
+This tests your core’s ability to hold still and then transition into the other positions, all while keeping spinal stability.
 Hold each position for 10 seconds and do 5 rolls to each side.

 Side Plank March This dynamic side plank comes from top strength coach Eric Cressey.
-It involves holding a side plank while one leg comes up.
+It involves holding a side plank while one leg marches.
 This challenges the lateral side of the core more than a regular side plank.
-Plus, it involves important hip muscles (such as the glute medius) that are important for knee stability.
+Plus, it works important hip muscles (such as the glute medius) for knee stability.
 Do 10-20 marches each side.

 When to Consider Side Plank Variations

-Even if you believe your core is already rock solid or you used to be 'King Crunches' back in the day - build your base with regular side planks first.
+Even if you think your core is already rock solid or you used to be 'King Crunches' back in the day - build your base with regular side planks first.

-If you search online you’ll find hundreds of variations for about every exercise under the sun.
+Search online and you’ll find hundreds of variations for about every exercise under the sun.
 The creativity that people have with creating new exercises is unbelievable.

-Random variations look challenging and may be extremely challenging but they don't necessarily make you better.
-In fact, in many cases they make you worse.
+Random variations look challenging and might be extremely challenging!
+But they don't necessarily make you better.
+In fact, often they make you worse.

-In my past presentations I used to show a picture of a guy squatting on a stability ball with 135lbs on his back.
+In my corporate wellness workshops, I used to show a picture of a guy squatting on a stability ball with 135lbs on his back.

-But it’s not very useful (and potentially dangerous).
+But it’s not very useful (and potentially very dangerous).

 Progressive variations build off the original exercise in a logical sequence.
 They have some reasoning and explanation behind why the variation is in place.
 If the only reason to do a variation is because it’s tough, be wary of how useful it is.